 Interestingly enough, the people who did not support me were several women my age.
 (That’s putting it mildly.
 Two women flat out hair-shamed me.)
 I get it; we are mirrors to one another.
 A woman who hates her silver hair, or has an opinion of who she is with it, may be judgmental of others.
 It’s hard seeing yourself reflected in someone else.

-The first critique was that, when I had blonde hair, I was a “goddess” — and now, with GRAY hair, I was “meh”.
+The first critique was that, when I had blond hair, I was a “goddess”—and now, with GRAY hair, I was “meh.”
 The second critique was that I not only didn’t look as good with silver hair but that the cute, somewhat shorter, messy, curly bob wasn’t age-appropriate.
 According to this person, as we move forward in life, we need hair that’s more styled, not unkempt.

 For a while, I was more self-conscious about it.
 I felt I was being called “ma’am” more often.
 Looking back, I’m not sure that was the case.
 I moved to Florida, where “ma’am” is commonly said to any woman over the age of 35.
 Perhaps I was being too sensitive.

-Initially, I grew my hair out very long, but I noticed ash blonde hair was still at the back of my head.
-So I decided, since that color was still in my hair, why not color my entire head ash blonde, which coordinates with silver?
+Initially, I grew my hair out very long, but I noticed ash blond hair was still at the back of my head.
+So I decided, since that color was still in my hair, why not color my entire head ash blond, which coordinates with silver?
 Maybe I wasn’t completely ready for silver hair.

 What the hell was I thinking?
 I’m still recovering from that gaffe.
 The hairdresser dyed it a lovely shade of CARAMEL BROWN.
-Not ash blonde.
+Not ash blond.
 Caramel brown.
-You know that feeling; when the color is too dark or that last snip is too short.
-The color didn’t look bad at all, but it was a far cry from ash blonde or silver.
-I did my best to embrace it, but in one week — you heard me correctly, ONE WEEK — the silver was peeking out.
+You know that feeling when the color is too dark or that last snip is too short.
+The color didn’t look bad at all, but it was a far cry from ash blond or silver.
+I did my best to embrace it, but in one week—you heard me correctly, ONE WEEK—the silver was peeking out.
 Luckily my hair grows fast.
 Nonetheless, I realized I had made a gargantuan mistake.